SKPVenkataSDeepthi/Catastrophic-Wildfire-Prevention-Consortium-CWPC-at-CrowdDoing/README.md

 **Venkata Sri Deepthi SriKotaPeetambaram**
 Data Analyst working on data, dashboards, maps, and AI for wildfire prevention.

-⭐ If this project interests you, let’s connect, collaborate, or build something impactful together.
+⭐ If this project interests you, let’s connect, collaborate, or build something impactful together:
 [LinkedIn](https://www.linkedin.com/in/dvskp/)

 ---